muayyad-alsadi/pyredis-dump/README.md

 - Can load TTL OR original expiration time for expiring keys;
 - Dumps are human readable
 - Dumps are line-aligned (can be streamed)
+- SSL support
+- Can load options from a INI configuration file
 - Can be used as a module in a larger program or as a standalone utility

 ## Python 2/3 Compatability